Life insurance is an often overlooked asset in divorces. It may or may not be a significant issue but it most certainly should be analyzed.

 Term insurance is basically insurance that the owner is renting for a specific and limited period of time.
 If the insured does not die during the defined period, no death benefit is paid by the insurance company.
 There are a number of different types of term life insurance policies.

 Permanent insurance falls into one of two basic categories: Universal life and whole life.
 Universal life policies have a number of variables and are distinguished from whole life, in part by the fact that the insured has the right to invest the cash value of the policy and select from a menu of investment options.
-Variable policies offer the owner of the policy a variety of the flexible options relative to the amount of premiums paid.
+Universal policies offer the owner of the policy a variety of the flexible options relative to the amount of premiums paid during the term of the policy.

 Whole life is the traditional form of permanent life insurance.
 The terms of a whole life policy provide for a fixed return on the investment portion of the policy.
 The insurance company directs the internal investments.
 A whole life policy has a cash value and may also pay a dividend.

-All permanent policies have a cash value and most have a surrender value.
+All permanent policies have a cash value.
 The surrender value is the sum that will be received by the owner if the policy is cancelled.
-The surrender value is less than the cash value.
+The surrender value is generally less than the cash value.

 The cancellation of a policy may generate a tax if there are capital gains on the internal investments in the policy itself.
 Policies allow the owner to borrow a portion of the cash value which is reflected as "policy loan."